The Invariant Measures of some Infinite Interval Exchange Maps: Proofs of main results

-\begin{definition} We say that an $m \in H^1(S,V,\R)$ is a {\em $(\bm \theta,n)$-survivor} if for all saddle connections $\sigma \in \Phi^{g_n^{-1}}(E)$ we have $m(\hom{\sigma}) \neq 0$ implies
+\begin{definition} We say that an $m \in \Coh$ is a {\em $(\bm \theta,n)$-survivor} if for all saddle connections $\sigma \in \Phi^{g_n^{-1}}(E)$ we have $m(\hom{\sigma}) \neq 0$ implies

-\end{definition} The collection of $(\bm \theta, n)$-survivors $m\in H^1(S,V,\R)$ is a convex cone by remark \ref{rem:ineq}.
-Note that, this condition verifies lemma \ref{lem:sign} on a subset of saddle connections depending on $n$.
-We have the following motivation for our definition.
+\end{definition} The collection of $(\bm \theta, n)$-survivors $m\in \Coh$ is a closed convex cone by Remark \ref{rem:ineq}.
+Note that this definition verifies the conditions of Lemma \ref{lem:sign} on a subset of saddle connections depending on $n$.
+But, it turns out that checking each of these subsets is sufficient for concluding that $m$ arises as $\Psi(\mu)$ for some $\mu \in \M_{\bm \theta}$.

 \begin{theorem}[Survivors and measures] Let $\bm \theta$ be a $\lambda$-renormalizable direction.
-For any $m \in H^1(S,V,\R)$, $m \in \Psi_{\bm \theta}(\M_{\bm \theta})$ if and only if $m$ is a $(\bm \theta,n)$-survivor for all $n \geq 0$. \end{theorem}
+For any $m \in \Coh$, $m \in \Psi_{\bm \theta}(\M_{\bm \theta})$ if and only if $m$ is a $(\bm \theta,n)$-survivor for all $n \geq 0$. \end{theorem}

 The proof follows from analyzing the action of the sequence $\rhoa{g_n}$ on $\Circ$.
 We show that if $m$ is a $(\bm \theta,n)$-survivor for all $n$, then $m$ satisfies Lemma \ref{lem:sign}.
-See the end of section \ref{sect:quadrants}.
+Note that Theorem \ref{thm:no saddles} implies we do not need to worry about saddle connections in the direction of $\btheta$.
+See the end of Section \ref{sect:quadrants} for the proof.